seng438-winter-2023/seng438-a3/seng438-a3-team_number.md

 Method: combineIgnoringNaN(Range range1, Range range2)

 In our initial test cases from assignment 2, we did not cover this function so we did not really have a good idea about the impact this function could make on the coverage percentages.
 This function has a total of 14 branches, which is a lot of branches compared to the other functions.
 This function returns a new range that spans both range1 and range2.
 This method has a special handling to ignore Double.NaN values.
-We were able to capture 13 of the 14 branches, all 13 lines, and the method itself with our test cases.
-We have test cases that cover valid ranges, invalid ranges, null ranges, valid value, invalid value, NaN values, and null values.
+We tested this function with test cases that consists of null ranges, NaN ranges, nominal ranges, positive ranges and negative ranges.
+In the end, we were able to capture 13 of the 14 branches, all 13 lines, and the method itself with our test cases.
 The testing of this method contributed the following percentages to the overall coverages:
 - Branch: increased 18.3%
 - Line: increased 12.3 %
 - Method: increased 4.3 %